 - Once you have completed the checklist, review your submission and then finalize your data.
 You must complete and finalize as soon as possible so that the Society can review and send your paperwork forward to the Intel ISEF Scientific Review Committee (SRC).

 After final submission, you will see in the checklist tab an opportunity to submit an abstract rewrite.
 If there are updates and or corrections that need to be made to your abstract, you may complete this form.
-The deadline for submitting a voluntary rewrite is Wednesday, April 25.
+The deadline for submitting a voluntary rewrite is Wednesday, April 24.
+After April 24, the only abstract rewrites, including those requested onsite at Intel ISEF during project set-up, will be those required by the ISEF SRC.

 All documents and forms must be reviewed by the Society staff before you are assigned a project booth ID.
 Please allow up to two weeks after submission for the project booth ID to be assigned.
 You will be sent an email with your ID.
 You will need it for shipping your project display board.